top of page

 Hu's Wisdoms for Humanity

-Below is a somewhat expanded list of the smallest set of especially powerful wisdoms that I once shared with my son to help him avoid this fate and to help keep him on his own path towards his best life possible.
-Most truly valuable wisdoms are highly conditional.
-In other words, in the wrong circumstances they represent exactly the worst advice possible.
-I believe most people will find that all of these wisdoms provide superb guidance for almost any person regardless of how much or little experience and knowledge they have had time to gather in their own lives.
+Below is a somewhat expanded list of the smallest set of especially powerful wisdoms that I once shared with my son to help him avoid this fate and to help keep him on his own path towards his best possible life.
+And I offer them to you in the hopes that they can serve the same purpose in your life.

 See if you agree.